 - I drove back and forth to Home Depot a zillion times for a kitchen reno.
 Can I deduct mileage?

 - I bought four dishwashers for my quadplex.
 Can I expense them or must I depreciate them? (spoiler alert- you can immediately expense under safe harbor rules).

 Second, and this is a bite you in the butt thing… most rental losses are created by depreciation.
 However, when you sell the property you must add back depreciation into your gains calculations.
 This little surprise is known as depreciation recapture.
-Therefore your deductions all these years were truly an IOU to the IRS upon sale, unless you perform a1031 like-kind exchange (you can also do a reverse 1031 which is where you buy the next property first and then less the relinquished property- tricky, but we can guide you).
+Therefore your rental deductions created in part by rental depreciation all these years were truly an IOU to the IRS upon sale.
+All is not lost; you can perform a 1031 like-kind exchange (you can also do a reverse 1031 which is where you buy the next property first and then less the relinquished property- tricky, but we can guide you).

-The principals at the Watson CPA Group have been rental property owners since 1996, and can offer comprehensive tax advice coupled with real-life rental property business consultation.
-Whether you have one rental or several, single family or multi-unit, own them personally, in a self directed IRA or in an LLC with your partners, we have the practical experience to accurately prepare your rental property tax returns.
+Jason and Tina Watson have been rental property owners since 1996, and can offer comprehensive tax advice coupled with real-life rental property business consultation.
+Whether you have one rental or several, single family or multi-unit, own them personally, in a self directed IRA or in an LLC with your partners, WCG has the practical experience to accurately prepare your rental property tax returns and lower your rental income taxa rate.
 More importantly, we have the expertise to help you plan for the future!

 Other questions come up, such as moving back into your rental.
 How do you handle rental depreciation recapture?
 Should I put my rentals into an LLC?
 What about Hold Harmless Agreements with my tenants?
 How is the current gain on personal residence sale of $250,000 and $500,000 handled with part years being a rental?
 Common questions- but each answer must be customized to your unique situation.